Future Games: Release and reception

-Charts and commercial performance
+Melody Maker announced a release date of August 27 in its 31 July 1971 edition of the publication.
+It was instead released the following week on September 3.
+In its September 11 edition of Record World, Ron McCreight selected Future Games as the album pick of the week.
 Future Games debuted at number 186 on the US Billboard 200 chart dated 30 October 1971.
 The album reached its peak at number 91 on the chart dated 18 December 1971, after being on the chart for eight weeks.
 The album ultimately spent a total of 12 weeks on the chart.
 On 4 October 2000, the album was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.

+Cashbox praised all eight tracks on Future Games and commented that the album possessed more of a "soft and more harmonic" sound than some of Fleetwood Mac's previous work.
+Billboard complimented the production and musicianship on Future Games and predicted that "What a Shame" and "Lay It All Down" would receive airplay on "heavy" underground radio stations.

 Track listing

-Note: The song timings listed here are not as indicated on all LPs/CDs, since some of the timings on some releases are inaccurate.
+Notes: The song timings listed here are not as indicated on all LPs/CDs, since some of the timings on some releases are inaccurate.
 On some versions of the album (depending on the country of issue), the notes state that the track "Woman of 1000 Years" runs for 8:20, when in fact it runs for 5:28.
 Similarly, "Morning Rain" is listed as 6:22 and runs for 5:38, while the track "Sometimes" is listed to run for 6:25 and only runs for 5:26.

+The opening track was titled "Woman of 1000 Years" on original UK, European and Japanese vinyl pressings, and original cassettes, 8-track cartridges and CD releases in the US, Japan and Europe.
+It was shown as "Woman of a Thousand Years" on vinyl pressings in the US, Canada, Australia and New Zealand, some European vinyl reissues, as well as later CD releases.
+Some vinyl releases differed between record sleeve and label.